-DEPARTMENT OF MUSIC Dr. Tayloe Harding, Head Room 259, Fine Arts Building
+DEPARTMENT OF MUSIC

+Room 259, Fine Arts Building

-The Department of Music offers three comprehensive undergraduate degree programs and a Master of Music Education degree, which is listed in the Graduate Catalog.
+The Department of Music offers three comprehensive undergraduate degree programs and Master of Music Education and Master of Music in Performance degrees, which are listed in the Graduate Catalog.
 The undergraduate degree programs are the Bachelor of Music with a major in music education, the Bachelor of Music with a major in music performance, and the Bachelor of Arts with a major in music.
 The Bachelor of Music degrees with majors in music performance and in music education are professional degrees that prepare students for a variety of career opportunities and further educational experiences.
 The Bachelor of Arts with a major in music allows students the flexibility of designing a comprehensive liberal arts curriculum that may lead to graduate school or develop into entrepreneurial careers in music.
 Each program of study has a sequentially based curriculum beginning in the first semester of the freshman year.
 Students who delay starting these course sequences until completion of the Core Curriculum may prolong their academic careers.